Here’s Your Chicago Bears Guide For Home Games

 Other prohibited items include camera bags, backpacks, binocular bags, non-approved seat cushions, drugs, weapons, and other common-sense items.
 If someone accidently brings prohibited items, there are lockers available for rent.

-The last tip is to avoid bringing cash because it will do no good in Soldier Field.
+The last tip is to avoid bringing cash because it will not be useful in Soldier Field.
 The entire stadium is cash-free and features tap-to-pay at nearly all concession stands and team stores.

 Photo by Charles Rex Arbogast/AP Photo